Arnoldj2/JavaScript_Projects/README.md

 # JavaScript Projects

-These are basic projects written with Javascript , HTML, and CSS.
+These are basic projects written with HTML, CSS, and JavaScript.

 ***